 Face Tattoos – The Maori

+While tattoos are still in vogue among the modern people, this unique culture still makes the list of weirdest beauty standards because of the way it’s done.
 While a smooth, clear face without tattoos is considered a fairly universal standard of beauty, Maori people think otherwise.
-Maori practices a strange face tattooing traditionally called Ta moko.
+Maori practices a strange face tattooing, traditionally called Ta Moko.
 This face-inking can be done to cover the whole or part of the face.
-Also, the patterns and positions in which they appear on their face vary (can be curved shapes and spiral-like patterns) depending hugely on rank, social status, power, and prestige.
+Also, the patterns and positions in which they appear vary (can be curved shapes and spiral-like patterns) depending hugely on rank, social status, power, and prestige.
 It’s not just about getting a face tattoo which can be gotten from anywhere around the globe, the great thing about Maori tattoos is that to this day, no two tattoos are alike.

-Maori tattoos are one of a kind and contain a lot of tribal messages though different people tell different stories about the Maori tattoo, including believing it has a direct link to beauty and a sense of belonging.
+Maori tattoos are one of a kind and contain a lot of tribal messages although different people tell different stories about the Maori tattoo, including believing it has a direct link to beauty and a sense of belonging.
 Some say it has deeper myths than the ink on their skin, it sure draws attention to the eyes, lips and creates the illusion of beauty.
-Moko is about uniqueness, glamor, and beauty, it’s like a tattoo masterpiece on their skin till they bid this planet their last farewell.
-And they are always highly intricate and detailed and display the craftsmanship and artistry of not only the artist but of the Maori culture.
+Moko is about uniqueness, glamour, and beauty, it’s like a tattoo masterpiece on their skin till they bid this planet their last farewell.
+And they are always highly intricate as well as detailed, displaying the craftsmanship and artistry of not only the artist but of the Maori culture.

 Stretched Lips – Mursi Women of Southern Ethiopia

+Not exactly a surprise to see this among the weirdest beauty standards in the world.
 Yet another bizarre body modification regarded as a beauty standard in Africa are the Lip plates or lip disks.
-This is the most extensive fashion trend worn for centuries in various African and South American communities.
-Stretching of the lips is common just among women from certain regions (mostly popular among tribal groups of Ethiopia..a tribe in Southern Ethiopia near the border with Sudan).
+This is arguably the most extensive fashion trend worn for centuries in various African and South American communities.
+Stretching of the lips is common just among women from certain regions (mostly popular among tribal groups of Ethiopia, a tribe in Southern Ethiopia near the border with Sudan).
 Girls rock these accessories from their teenage years and it is, in fact, a way they mark a girl who’s going to be a woman.
-They begin the process of stretching their lower lip when a girl turns 13 and more strangely, the Mursi believe that the size of a dinner plate fits the best.
+They begin the process of stretching their lower lip when a girl turns 13 and more.
+Strangely, the Mursi believe that the size of a dinner plate fits the best.